 My sister and I were talking about this the other day.
 We are both reading a book by A.W.
 Tozer called the “The Pursuit of God”.
 We were discussing how some parts of this book might be difficult to understand or relate to for some Christians because we are all at different places spiritually.
 I wonder if Elijah is recognizing that Ahab is not in a place to receive God in the same way that he himself might.
 They are in very different places spiritually.
 Despite Ahab, and many of us, being in different places spiritually God will show up when and how we need Him — the rain will fall on the whole land.

 Elijah provides a good example for us in this passage.
 He goes to a high place and keeps a sharp lookout for God to show up.
 Elijah has faith that even when his servant returns for the seventh time sighting only a small black cloud that God’s promised rain would show up.
-There is a lesson in this that, if we are faithful and persistent, what appears to be nothing more than a small black cloud can build into a sky full of dark clouds and rain.
+There is a lesson here.
+If we are faithful and persistent what appears to be nothing more than a small black cloud can build into a sky full of dark clouds and rain.
 Interestingly, when the rain begins in earnest Elijah does not gloat.
 He tells Ahab that he better head off to Jezreel before the rain stops him.
 Elijah runs out into the rain ahead of Ahab.
 He does not abandon him or remain under a dry roof.
 He experiences God’s rain with Ahab.
 I think this is the key to effective sharing of the Good News about Christ, to share our experiences with those who have not experienced Him yet.

 Prayer: God you send your life-giving rains on all of us, regardless of where we are at to receive them.
 Help us to experience your life giving rains with others.